G1OJS/SARK100-Firmware/Install PSoC Designer V5.0 Windows 10.md

 Once it's installed, launch PSoC Designer, use open Project/Workspace (not file) and find and open SARK100_SwrAnalyzer_BL.app

-In order to program the SARK100, you'll need the Bootloader Host for the PC which can be found at Infineon [AN2100_Bootloader_PSoC_1](https://www.infineon.com/dgdl/Infineon-AN2100_Bootloader_PSoC_1-ApplicationNotes-v08_00-EN.zip?fileId=8ac78c8c7cdc391c017d0724b214493b) (it looks like an application note document, but it's a zip file with lots of things inside).
+In order to program the SARK100, you'll need the Bootloader Host for the PC which can be found on [EA4FRB's website here](https://sites.google.com/view/sark100) (TerminalProgram_v2, right at the bottom of the page).
+There's a similar one at Infineon [AN2100_Bootloader_PSoC_1](https://www.infineon.com/dgdl/Infineon-AN2100_Bootloader_PSoC_1-ApplicationNotes-v08_00-EN.zip?fileId=8ac78c8c7cdc391c017d0724b214493b) (it looks like an application note document, but it's a zip file with lots of things inside).

 ## If flashing the firmware goes wrong ...
 Twice I thought I'd broken it - here's how I fixed it.